Michael-MD/Fourier-Epicycles/readme.md

 $$  f(n) =\frac{1}{N} \sum_{k=0}^{N-1} c_k \exp(j2\pi k n / N) $$

 where N is the period of the signal in samples.
 The coefficients $c_k$ encode the "strength" of each frequency in the signal.
 If we look at this expansion in the complex plane then these are simply phasors tip-to-tip which are the circles the circles you can see in the demonstration above.
 The radius of each circle is given by $|c_k|$ and the phase for a given n is given by the complex exponential offset by the phase of $c_k$.
-The code uses positiive frequenecies only.